cjbinkowski/SQL/(Featured) Detroit Tigers Data.md

   AND Pitcher_Arm LIKE '%L%'
 Group BY P.ID;
 ```
+For each game, I add a WHERE statement that shows only players that are in the lineup:
+`` WHERE/AND Player_ID IN (1,2,3,4) ``

+I have utilized other WHERE statements in place of pitcher arm when analyzing player performance, which include
+`` WHERE/AND Opponent = 'White Sox' ``
+`` WHERE/AND Date > 0800 ``

+(Use of WHERE or AND depending on if it is the sole WHERE statement or not)

-Outputting the total strikeout count for each player over all games
+##### Outputting the total strikeout count for each player over all games
 ```
 SELECT P.Last_Name,
 COUNT(K1) + COUNT(K2) + COUNT(K3) + COUNT(K4) + COUNT(K5) AS K